Lessani252/FastSGWR/README.md

 - result = sgwr_model.fit()
 - if the 'alpha' value set to one (1) here (SGWR(g_coords, g_y, g_x, bw, data, 1)), then the model acts as GWR model.

-Parameter extraction when running in serial mode:
+Parameter extraction when running in the serial mode:
 ----------------------------
 - result.R2
 - result.adj_R2